 I am currently involved in an international research team (PI: Hill Kulu) that conducts cross-national and longitudinal research on the associations between union dissolution and residential mobility / housing tenure changes.
 See some work in progress here and here.

 Trade union membership in Spain

-In collaboration with Pere Jodar, Ramon de Alós, Pere Beneyto and the main union confederation in Spain (Comisiones Obreras), I investigate key dimensions of membership trajectories (i.e. entries, exits, and duration) using detailed union membership registers.
+In collaboration with Pere Jodar, Ramon de Alós, Pere Beneyto and the main union confederation in Spain (Comisiones Obreras), I investigate key dimensions of membership dynamics and individual trajectories (i.e. entries, exits, and duration) using detailed union membership registers.
 Key results indicate that membership levels remain stable despite recent decrease, but average membership duration is falling and the composition of the membership is changing towards less stable workforce.
-See results disseminated in two comprehensive reports in Spanish and Catalan that the labour union has made publicly available here and here, and a research paper recently published in a scientific journal here (in Spanish).

-In collaboration with social organizations in Barcelona (Assamblea d’Aturats) and academics from the Universitat Pompeu Frabra, I investigate precarious employment as a multidimensional phenomenon.
+In collaboration with social organizations in Barcelona (Assamblea de Treballadors Aturats de Barcelona and the initiative Eix de Treball de Barcelona en Comú and associated entities) and academics from the Universitat Pompeu Frabra, I investigate precarious employment as a multidimensional phenomenon.
 To this end, we gathered new evidence within the frame of the project “Giving voice to the unemployed and the precarious people of Barcelona”.
-We designed and conducted a survey geared to workers in Barcelona (N= 1350 workers).
-The project aims at identify the components and implications of precarious employment on a myriad of social processes within and beyond the productive sphere.
+We designed and conducted two surveys geared to unemployed people (N= 1404) and workers in Barcelona (N= 1350).
+The project aims at identify the components and implications of unemployment and precarious employment on a myriad of social processes within and beyond the productive sphere.